mixpanel/mixpanel-swift/README.md

 Welcome to the official Mixpanel Swift Library

-The Mixpanel Swift library for iOS is an open source project, and we'd love to see your contributions!
+The Mixpanel Swift library for iOS is an open-source project, and we'd love to see your contributions!
 We'd also love for you to come and work with us!
 Check out **[Jobs](https://mixpanel.com/jobs/#openings)** for details.

 If you are using Objective-C, we recommend using our **[Objective-C Library](https://github.com/mixpanel/mixpanel-iphone)**.